Tuesday, December 19, 2023

 Dr. Avisha Sadeghinejad

-Dr. Avisha Sadeghinejad is a Professor and Program Chair at the Forbes School of Business and Technology at University of Arizona Global Campus (UAGC).
+Dr. Avisha Sadeghinejad is a Professor and Program Chair at University of Arizona Global Campus (UAGC).
 She holds a Doctoral degree in Business Administration from Golden Gate University.
 She also holds an MBA and a Bachelor of Science in Mathematics from Sharif University of Technology, and the Digital Marketing Analytics certificate from University of Illinois at Urbana-Champaign, and the Certified e-Marketing, and Certified Social Marketing Associate certifications from the eMarketing Association.

 Dr. Avisha Sadeghinejad

-At Forbes School of Business and Technology and along with teaching, she has led the development of the BA in Marketing (BAM) and the MA in Marketing (MAM) programs, and has designed and developed several graduate and undergraduate courses with an innovative and engaging approach.
+At UAGC and along with teaching, she has led the development of the BA in Marketing (BAM) and the MA in Marketing (MAM) programs, and has designed and developed several graduate and undergraduate courses with an innovative and engaging approach.
 Some of her course designs have won awards from the Association for Distance Education and Independent Learning (ADEIL) and the International E-Learning Association.
-She has served as a member of the UAGC Faculty Council, and currently serves the Center for Women’s Leadership at the Forbes School of Business and Technology as an advisory council member.
+She has served as a member of the UAGC Faculty Council, and currently serves the Center for Women’s Leadership at the UAGC School of Business and Technology as an advisory council member.

 In her free time, she enjoys spending time with her family, cooking, gardening, reading books, and practicing piano, and Persian calligraphy.